 Children and the holiday alone: an important moment for their growth and conquest of autonomy, but it’s not the same for everyone.
 Some children (or kids) are exploratory and adventurous, others more fearful and in need of reassurance; how to approach the prospect of a vacation away from mom and dad?
 We interviewed Prof. Anna Ogliari, Associate of Clinical Psychology at UniSR, Specialist in Clinical Psychology and Psychotherapist, who gave us some useful tips to ensure a peaceful experience, for children and parents.

-At what age can children go on holiday alone?
+What age can children go on holiday alone?

 The wisest answer is: when they are ready!
 We must learn to follow the times of the little ones, different for each child without thinking that childhood is a period to be overcome quickly (let alone adolescence!) to become great and performing.
 To grow is to gain autonomy, and holidays alone (no parents, grandparents or uncles as fellow travelers, but only peers and experienced educators) are a nice step towards autonomy.
 Being a little alone in a new place with new people increases autonomy and favors the possibility that children experience all the skills (cognitive and emotional) they have learned up to that point.